EzequielRamis/atex/types/README.md

 # atex/types

+This directory contains the following declaration files:

+- `index.d.ts`: Basic JSX types.
+- `modules.d.ts`: Declarations to support `.jsonc` imports.
-A complete list of types for each VTEX App, configured in `tsconfig.json`:
+- `all.d.ts`: A complete list of types for each VTEX App:

 ```json
 "types": [ "atex/types/all" ]